fbpx

 Project Duration – 2 years

-Professor Kevin Morris and Dr Gerard Kaiko have joined forces on this national project to develop and test a novel gene therapy approach to treat cystic fibrosis.
+Dr Gerard Kaiko is working on this national project to develop and test a novel gene therapy approach to treat cystic fibrosis.

 Their project will: